quasarframework/quasar-framework.org/source/guide/introduction-to-quasar.md

 ![Quasar - Empowering your websites and apps](/images/responsive-logo.png)

 ## What is Quasar?
-Quasar (pronounced /ˈkweɪ.zɑɹ/) is an MIT licensed open-source framework (powered with [Vue](https://vuejs.org/)) that helps web developers create:
+Quasar (pronounced /ˈkweɪ.zɑɹ/) is an MIT licensed open-source framework (powered with [Vue](https://vuejs.org/)) that helps web developers create responsive++ websites/apps in many flavours:
-* Responsive Websites
+* SPAs (Single Page App)
+* SSR (Server-side Rendered App) (+ optional PWA client takeover)
 * PWAs (Progressive Web App)
 * Mobile Apps (Android, iOS, …) through Apache Cordova
 * Multi-platform Desktop Apps (using Electron)

-Quasar allows developers to write code once and simultaneously deploy as website, PWA, Mobile App and/or Electron App using the same codebase.
+**Quasar allows developers to write code once and simultaneously deploy** as website (SPA, PWA, SSR + SPA client takeover, SSR + PWA client takeover), Mobile App and/or Electron App **using the same codebase**.
 Design an app in record time, using a state of the art CLI and backed by well-written, very fast Quasar web components.

 When using Quasar, you won't need additional heavy libraries like Hammerjs, Momentjs or Bootstrap.
 It's got that covered too, and with a small footprint!